 Heart failure (HF) is the most common reason for hospital admission in adults and is associated with impaired quality of life, high mortality, financial burden and frequently repeated readmission (hines).
 Thirty percent of patients with HF are readmitted and approximately 15% die within 30-60 days after discharge (Gheorgiadhe).
 American Heart Association statistics indicate that US health care expenditures on HF reached $30.7 billion between 2011-2014 (benjamin) and this number is projected to increase nearly 127% to almost $70 billion by 2030 (heidenreich).
 Previous studies have addressed the issues of the incidence, outcomes and time-trends of HF readmissions.
 These reports were based on data from specific programs addressing these questions, single-center intervention trials or were review papers and meta-analyses.
 These publications included varying number of participants, diverse time intervals and different methodologies.
 However, most of these papers did not include follow-up for more than 30 days and did not examine secular changes with regards to readmission and outcomes (gupta, gheorghiade + vaduganathan, Huffman, national center for health statistics, gheorghiade+Abraham, , maggioni, adams, Nieminen, sato, fudim, Atherton, Braunstein,).
 In addition, prior studies did not report on mortality of patients who are readmitted vs those who are not.

-The purpose of this study is to describe the incidence, time-trends and outcomes of HF readmissions including differences in mortality between patients who were readmitted vs patients not readmitted in an all-inclusive population-based cohort of more than 93,000 HF patients.
+The purpose of this study is to describe the incidence, time-trends and outcomes of HF readmissions including differences in mortality between patients who were readmitted vs patients not readmitted in an all-inclusive population-based cohort of 93,246 HF patients.

 Data on patients who were discharged alive from New Jersey hospitals and time-trends from 2000 to 2014 were obtained from the Myocardial Infarction Data Acquisition System (MIDAS) (Kostis circulation 1994, Kostis NEJM 2007, wellings).